-- 1. Create a new Password file:

-- From the Windows cmd.exe, switch to following folder: C:\Program Files\GE\Operations Hub\mosquitto.

-- Run the following command:

-mosquitto_passwd -c passwordfile mqttuser

-You will be prompted to supply the password for the user.

-- 2. Replace existing password file with the new one you just created.

-- 3. Restart GE Mosquitto service.
+- 1. Create a new Password file: - From the Windows cmd.exe, switch to following folder: C:\Program Files\GE\Operations Hub\mosquitto.
+(Note the exact location of the folder may vary, if you chose to customize the install location.) - Run the following command: mosquitto_passwd -c passwordfile mqttuser You will be prompted to supply the password for the user. - 2.
+Replace existing password file with the new one you just created. - 3.
+Restart GE Operations Hub Mosquitto service.